marcoimme/django-page-exporter/README.md

     pip install django-page-exporter

-The followings SETTINGS should contain values as follow:
+Include page_exporter in your SETTINGS as follow:

     INSTALLED_APPS = (
         ...